0x3f3f3f3f/Megumin.GameFramework.AI/UnityAI/Packages/com.megumin.ai.behaviortree/Note/BehaviorTree_Document_en.md

 After importing the plugin, you can see the following folders:
 ![image-20230921202019670](BehaviorTree_Document/image-20230921202019670.png)
 - com.megumin.ai
-  AI module basic code, standard interface definition
+  AI module basic code, standard interface definition.
 - com.megumin.ai.behaviortree
-  Behavior tree runtime and editor code
+  Behavior tree runtime and editor code.
   + Samples
-    Example of a behavior tree asset
+    Example of a behavior tree asset.
 - com.megumin.perception
-  AI perception module code
+  AI perception module code.

 + com.megumin.binding
-  The parameter binding module code of the Megumin-Plugins。
+  The parameter binding module code of the Megumin-Plugins.
 + com.megumin.common
-  The public module code of the Megumin-Plugins。
+  The common module code of the Megumin-Plugins.
 + com.megumin.reflection
-  The reflection module code of the Megumin-Plugins。
+  The reflection module code of the Megumin-Plugins.
 + com.megumin.serialization
-  The reflection module code of the Megumin-Plugins。
+  The reflection module code of the Megumin-Plugins.

 ## EditorWindow Introduction
 On the editor menu Tools/Megumin/BehaviorTreeEditor, you can open the editor window.